spacetelescope/webbpsf/docs/intro.rst

 * Support for coordinate rotations and rotated optics.
 * Arbitrary oversampling for coronagraphic models.
 * Matrix Fourier Transform algorithm from Soummer et al. implemented for arbitrary detector sampling.
-* Uses ``FFTW3`` library for improved speed and efficient use of multiple processor cores.
+* Optional parallelization for improved speed and efficient use of multiple processor cores.
 * Uses ``pysynphot`` library (same as the HST & JWST exposure time calculators) for consistent treatment of filter bandpasses and source spectra.

 Algorithm Overview
 ---------------------

-Most users may skip this section; read on only if you are interested in details of how the computations are performed.
-Otherwise, jump to :ref:`Quick Start <quickstart>`
+Read on if you're interested in details of how the computations are performed.
+Otherwise, jump to :ref:`Quick Start <quickstart>`.

 The problem at hand is to transform supplied, precomputed OPDs (derived from a detailed optomechanical model of the telescope)